Journal Overview

-Journal of Applied Ecology publishes novel, high-impact papers on the interface between ecological science and the management of biological resources.
+Journal of Applied Ecology publishes novel, broad-reaching papers on the interface between ecological science and the management of the natural environment.

 Browse Articles